WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 // number is divisible by 3
 ```

-When this program executes, it checks each `if` expression in turn and executes the first body for which the condition evaluates to `true`.
+When this program executes, it checks each `if` expression in turn and executes the **first** body for which the condition evaluates to `true`.

 Note that even though 6 is divisible by 2, we don't see the output `number is divisible by 2`, nor do we see the `number is not divisible by 4, 3, or 2` text from the `else` block.
 That's because Rust only executes the block for the first `true` condition, and once it finds one, it doesn't even check the rest.

-Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code by match.
+Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code by `match`.

 ##### Using if in a let Statement